Schema

 Each dive site is stored as a row with typed, indexed columns for the fields

-tags JSONB field for everything else
+tags JSONB field for additional

-(wildlife, conditions, season).
+objective metadata (local names).
 This hybrid approach gives you fast queries

 without rigid migrations.